AliSahib998/Centralize-CICD-Pipelines/README.md

   CI_RELEASE_TYPE_KANIKO: "FALSE"
 ```

+* There is no need to select a application type for frontend projects

 Helm Charts
 ------------
 * The Values file is designed for two branches (Develop / Master)
-* When configmap and secretes are enabled, they are automatically set to the deployment file in the template
+* When configmap is enabled, it is automatically set to the deployment file in the template
-* The TLS have been set up at the Istio gateway (Certificates must be attached in base64 format)
+* To add secrets to the deployment file, they must first be created inside the cluster, then the required data must be set in the values file
 * Consideration of multiple routing in Istio Gateway Virtualservice
-* Settings for certificates and secrets in Values files, generation of certificates and secrets are suitable for non-automated environments
+* The TLS have been set up at the Istio gateway (Certificates must be attached in base64 format).
+It is not the best practice to write certificates clearly in the Values file, it is better to use tools that automatically generate certificates, such as HashiCorp Vault.

 __Requirements__
 ------------
 * Gitlab
 * Kubernetes
-* Helm
-* Python

 __Author Information__
 ------------------